Old San Juan San Juan, Puerto Rico Travel Guide

 Avoid behaviors that might contribute to over-tourism or negatively impact local quality of life.

-Give to trustworthy local charities or non-governmental organizations (NGOs) focused on education, environmental conservation, or community development.
+Donate to reputable local charities or non-governmental organizations (NGOs) focused on learning, environmental conservation, or community development.

 When buying souvenirs, prioritize items clearly marked "Hecho en Puerto Rico."
 This ensures your purchase directly supports local artisans and the island's economy.

-By integrating sustainable and responsible habits into your travel, you contribute positively to The Historic District of san juan's environment, culture, and the economic system, causing your trip meaningful for both you and also the destination.
+By integrating sustainable and responsible habits into your travel, you contribute positively to Old San Juan's environment, culture, plus finance, making your trip meaningful for both you and the destination.